ccheshirecat/viper/DEVELOPMENT_TRACKER.md

 *Every line of code is written as if it will ship to production tomorrow and must outlive its author*

-## Project Status: Phase 1 Foundation Complete ✅
+## Project Status: Phase 6 Testing & QA Complete ✅
 **Current Date:** 2025-09-18 (Updated)
 **Git Branch:** gitbutler/workspace
 **Developer:** Marc Xavier (Co-founder responsibility)